Alupa dynasty: Tulunadu

-Alupas rule confined to the modern districts of Udupi, Mangalore and parts of Shimoga and Uttara Kannada districts in the state of Karanataka and part of northern Kerala (Kasaragod district) up to Payashvini river.
-In the history of India, no other single dynasty has ever ruled for over thousands years.
-The record that breaks this exception goes to the Alupas who ruled their territory for nearly thousand years.
-Alupas though originated as a ruler to the coastal region of Karnataka around the beginning of the Christian era, it is only around the 5th century they made their debut as a dynasty as witnessed in the epigraph of Halmidi.
-The last ruler's name that we see in the epigraph of Venupura (Moodubidre), belong to the 14th century CE.
-There are over two hundred stone epigraphs left behind this dynasty and only about one hundred and twenty epigraphs have been read and deciphered so far.
-The finest record of the early Kannada script is seen in the 7th century CE copper plate of Belmannu.
-There is yet another set of five copper plates that surfaced in the beginning of 2007, but no information is known about the ruler, provenance within the district of Udupi or its content.

-Alupas put coins into circulation in 8th century CE and continued the tradition till 14th century CE.
-Their coins carried the dynastic emblem of "Two fishes over a spread Lotus flower, below a royal umbrella".
-Nearly 180 unique coins have been known so far, of which around 175 coins are published in the book written by Prabhu and Pai.
-The detailed history, with proper reference pointers is also seen in the same book.

 Epigraphs

 The earliest known copper plate inscription in Kannada language is attributed to Aluvarasa II, called the Belamannu plates and is dated the early 8th century, according to Dr. Gururaj Bhat.
 This full-length Kannada copper plates in Old Kannada or Halegannada (Kannada: ಹಳೆಗನ್ನಡ) script (early 8th century CE) belongs to the Alupa King Aluvarasa II from Belmannu, Karkala Taluk, Udupi District, and displays the double crested fish, the royal emblem of Alupa kings.
 The records also refers to the king with the title Alupendra.

 The first known epigraph that talks about the possession of Banavasi Mandala (Banavasi kingdom of Uttara Kannada District) by the Alupas, belongs to the reign of Western Chalukya king Vinayaditya.
 Te epigraph comes from Jambani of Sagar Taluk, discovered by Dr Gururaj Bhat, mentions about Chitravahana Alupendra in possession of Kadamba mandala.
 This is, in fact, the first stone epigraph that points the ruler as a subordinate to Western Chalukya King (8th century CE).
 An Old Malayalam inscription (Ramanthali inscriptions), dated to 1075 CE, mentioning king Kunda Alupa, the ruler of Alupa dynasty of Mangalore, can be found at Ezhimala (the former headquarters of Mushika dynasty) near Cannanore, in the North Malabar region of Kerala.
 It is one of the oldest inscriptions available about Alupa dynasty.

+The inscription at Talangere Kasaragod sheds light on the Alupa ruler Jayasimha and his sister Mochabbarasi.

+The oldest Tulu inscription discovered to date in the region is located at Pelattur, the one from the Kulashekhara temple in Mangaluru dated to 1159 A.D.
+Discovered by Prof.A.
+Murugeshi, it provides valuable information about the Alupa dynasty and is significant for the study of the Tulu language and culture.
+The inscription showcases the use of pure Tulu words and demonstrates the existence and sophistication of the Tulu language and script in ancient times.